codyduval/codyduval.github.io/_posts/2014-12-11-unpacking-tmux-layouts-part-2.md

 This should tell our program that we want two vertical (`v`) splits each at 50%, with the bottom split again in half horizontally.
 To pass this information to Tmux, we'll need to build our own custom-layout string.

 ###The Layout as a Tree
-Here's what we know about how the mechanics of a Tmux window split:
+Here's what we know about the mechanics of a Tmux window split:

 * To make a new pane in Tmux, you must "split" the current window into two smaller splits.
 * You can split a window either vertically (two boxes on top of one another) or horizontally (two boxes side by side).
 * New splits are always nested in within another split.
 So any parent window has exactly two child splits.
-* You don't have to split a pane equally, but the new panes must fill their parent completely.
+* You're not required to split a pane equally, but together, the new panes must fill their parent completely.

 The parent/child relationship of splits mean that a tree would work well as a data structure.
-So we'll code a simple `Node` class to contain each pane split.
+So we'll code up a simple `Node` class to contain each pane split.

 {% highlight ruby %}